-Chapter 1: Accidentally Deleted Files from a Flash Drive?
+Issue 1: Accidentally Deleted Files

-Chapter 2: Formatted USB Flash Drive By Mistake?
+Issue 2: Formatted Your Flash Drive

 How to fix: we’ve covered this in another article how to fix file folders become shortcuts, go check it out there.

-Chapter 4: USB Disk Shows Error Due to Corruption?
+Issue 4: Disk Shows Formatting Error

-How to fix: refer to this article how to fix usb not formatted error for detailed instructions on recovering your data and making the device work again.
+How to fix: refer to this article how to fix USB not formatted error for detailed instructions on recovering your data and making the device work again.

-Chapter 5: USB Drive Can't Be Recognized by a Computer?
+Issue 5: USB Drive Not Recognized

-How to fix: first follow the guide in this MakeUseOf article to update USB drivers or partition it correctly.
+How to fix: first follow the guide in this article to update USB drivers or partition it correctly.
 If you suspect that your flash disk is damaged, watch this video for how to get the files out of a damaged USB stick.

-Chapter 6: USB Data Recovery Software for PC & Mac
+Issue 6: USB Data Recovery Software

 - Now insert your flash drive into the USB port on your computer.
 Open “This PC” (in Windows) or “Disk Utility” (for Mac) to check and make sure the disk can be recognized.

-- Now launch the recovery software.
+- Now launch the data recovery software.
 Follow its instructions on the screen to select the right drive or file types to conduct a scan.
 The scanning process can take several minutes depending upon your disk volume.

 - When the scan is complete.
 Preview the found files and recover those items you want.